Tours and Attractions in Erzurum

 Road infrastructure in Erzurum is well-developed.
 Two of the main roads in the entirety of the country run through the city:

-- D950—connecting the North to the South; from Hope on the Black Sea coast to the Syrian border.
-Buses and shuttles.
+- D950 – connecting the North to the South; from Hope on the Black Sea coast to the Syrian border.

 Public buses are comfortable and affordable here.
-You can catch them at various bus stops throughout the city and even go to the nearby skiing resort of Palandöken.
+Travellers can catch them at various bus stops throughout the city and even go to the nearby skiing resort of Palandöken.

 Taxis

 Hailing a taxi is quite easy along the main streets of the city centre.
-Depending on one’s needs and requirements, a suitable company can be found swiftly.
-If you have decided to travel long distances, we advise you to negotiate the price before you embark on the journey.
+Depending on one’s needs, a suitable company can be found quickly.
+If you plan to travel long distances, we recommend negotiating the price before you depart.

 Car rental

 Renting a car in Erzurum is simple, even in the middle of the night.
-Rental companies like Erzurum DAS auto car rental are open 24/7, ready to provide service to the guests.
-Companies usually have their own policies, so please be sure to choose the one suited for you.
+Rental companies like Erzurum DAS auto car rental are open 24/7.
+Companies typically have their own policies, so please choose the one that suits you.
 We also advise tourists to read local road safety rules and guidelines to ensure maximum safety.

 Other Modes of Transport

 The city is relatively small, so walking is the best option to get its true essence while sightseeing.
-But, if this isn’t for you, enjoy a bicycle ride by renting one in one of the shops downtown.
+But, if this is not for you, enjoy a bicycle ride by renting one in one of the shops downtown.

 Erzurum can be accessed by plane, bus, car, or even train.
 The Erzurum Airport (ERZ) is quite close to the city centre, approximately 14 kilometres away.
-Companies like Turkish Airlines, AJet, Pegasus Airlines, and SunExpress all actively operate there.
+Companies such as Turkish Airlines, AJet, Pegasus Airlines, and SunExpress operate there.
 It is most convenient to arrive in one of the big cities (e.g., Istanbul) first and depart towards this province from there.

-Moreover, Erzurum has a train station that regularly operates from nearby big cities.
+Moreover, Erzurum has a train station that regularly serves nearby major cities.
 Eastern Express (Doğu Ekspresi), an overnight passenger train, runs in 7 provincial capitals: Ankara, Kirikkale, Kayseri, Sivas, Erzincan, Erzurum, and Kars.

-Additionally, there’s a bus terminal that is in service every day.
+Additionally, there is a bus terminal that operates daily.
 Buses arrive from nearby cities, as well as nearby countries like Georgia, Azerbaijan, Iran, and others.

 Languages Spoken in Erzurum

 Turkish is the official language here.
 Yet, as a popular holiday destination, English can be heard there quite frequently.
-Particularly, near the landmarks, at the car rental companies, taxis, and hotels in Erzurum.
+Particularly near landmarks, car rental companies, taxis, and hotels in Erzurum.

-Our tour guides speak several languages other than Turkish, like English and Russian; nevertheless, communicating with the locals is not hard with a friendly attitude.
+Our tour guides speak several languages besides Turkish, such as English and Russian; nevertheless, communicating with locals is not difficult with a friendly attitude.

-The Erzurum dialect sounds very similar to Azerbaijani, so understanding between tourists from Azerbaijan and local residents should not be a problem.
-Moreover, Erzurum has a large Kurdish diaspora, so you will often hear Kurdish, too.
+The Erzurum dialect sounds very similar to Azerbaijani, so communication between tourists from Azerbaijan and local residents should not be a problem.
+Moreover, Erzurum has a large Kurdish diaspora, so you will often hear Kurdish.

 Currency in Erzurum

 The official currency throughout Turkey is the Turkish lira (TRY).
 You can exchange money at the airport or in the city.
-We advise you to do it in advance to be more prepared.
+We recommend doing this in advance to be better prepared.

-ATMs are concentrated in the city centre and bigger shopping facilities.
-However, small shops might not have up-to-date payment options, so it is better to keep some cash on you.
+ATMs are concentrated in the city centre and at larger shopping centres.
+However, small shops may not have up-to-date payment options, so it is advisable to keep some cash on you.

 Security in Erzurum

 Turkey is generally safe for everyone, and Erzurum is no exception.
 It is advised to use common sense when travelling abroad and keep your valuables and money in a safe place.
-To fully enjoy your voyage, it would be best to carefully read road and safety guidelines and to get information on local laws and customs.
+To fully enjoy your voyage, it is best to carefully read the road and safety guidelines and obtain information on local laws and customs.

-4G service is widely available in Erzurum; thus, keeping in touch with your loved ones or having the local emergency numbers close at hand is another precaution you can take.
+4G service is widely available in Erzurum; thus, staying connected with your loved ones or having the local emergency numbers close at hand is another precaution you can take.

-One more useful thing you can do is keep your identification documents on you to not lose them.
+One more useful step is to keep your identification documents with you, so you do not lose them.
 This will also come in handy when you rent a car or decide to travel to a nearby city for more adventures.